ashleyag/BEAR/README.md

 # BEAR 2
-Verilog modules and Python scripts used with the BEAR IC.
+Verilog modules and Python scripts used with the BEAR 2 IC- Boston Extended Amplitude Range IC.

 Verilog modules were designed for the Basys 3 FPGA board:
 constraints.xdc - Constraints file